 (F) Notwithstanding any other provision of this Rule, an appropriately qualified principal must approve a communication prior to a member filing the communication with the Department.

-All correspondence is subject to the supervision and review requirements of NASD Rule 3010(d).
+All correspondence is subject to the supervision and review requirements of Rules 3110(b) and 3110.06 through .09.

 (3) Institutional Communications